mthsmcd/MachineLearningTurbulenceModels/README.md

   `libs ("libMachineLearningTurbulenceModels.so");`
 5) Change the turbulence model in `constant/turbulenceProperties` into one of the 4 models of this library.

+### The folder `of-applications` contains the applications that calculate the source-terms of each model

+To compile the models, navigate to the application's directory and use the command `wmake`.
+A shell script that compiles all of the models is provided.

 ### The folder `data` contains OpenFOAM simulations

 The square-duct (SD) and periodic-hills (PH) simulations used in our paper are provided.